inanna-malick/recursion.wtf/content/posts/recursion_lib_intro.md

 # Motivation: a file matching tool

 I often use the `find` tool to find files matching some set of criteria - name, metadata, file contents, that kind of thing.
 Almost every time I use it for something nontrivial, I end up having to google the right combination of command line flags to express my query.
-For example, let's say we want to list all files that fit one of the two following criteria:
+For example, let's say we want to list all files that fits one of the two following criteria:
 1. the file is executable and has 'detect' in its name
 2. the filename includes '.rs' and the file contents include the string 'map_frame'

-It's important to note that it _is_ possible to express this query using `find`, but due to the inherent constraints of the tools involved doing so is nontrivially complex and a bit hard to read.
+While you can still express this query using `find`, due to the inherent constraints of the tools involved doing so is nontrivially complex.

 ```bash
 {